super-mario-bross/supermariobros/README.md

-# Seller Domain
+# Ratings & Review

-This microservice is responsible for exposing APIs to manage sellers.
+This microservice is responsible for exposing APIs to manage Review and Ratings.

 # REST API Definitions
-Documentation for the above APIs are available [here](https://confluence.falabella.com/display/Catalyst/Seller-APIs)

 # External Integration

 * PostgreSQL Database.
-* Google Pub/Sub.

 # Configurations
 The microservice can run by setting the below environment variables.